Large File Storage (LFS)#

 LFS replaces large files with small pointer files that reference the actual content stored outside the main repository.

-The large files themselves are stored in a seperate location (e.g., a remote server) which keeps the main repository lightweight and efficient.
+The large files themselves are stored in a separate location (e.g., a remote server) which keeps the main repository lightweight and efficient.
 When you clone a repository using LFS, only the pointer files are downloaded, not the large files.
 When you checkout a file, LFS automatically downloads the actual file content.
 Similarly, when you commit a large file, uploads it to the external storage and replaces it with a pointer file in the repository.

 Data Model#